Owning a Redbox Franchise – Requirements, Startup Cost, and Application

 Channels of Establishing Contact

 There are channels through which contact can be established with Redbox, the website option or through the phone lines.
-You can either establish contact through dropping a message to the franchisor.
+You can either establish contact by dropping a message to the franchisor.
 Also, questions can be sent to the email address; firstname.lastname@example.org Redbox sends an application letter for you to fill out.

 The response from this franchisor is not instant, as it can take several weeks due to the high volume of applications recorded on a daily basis.
 So patience should be exercised by the applicant.